Skip to content

 Introduction

 Clinical Examination and Procedural Skills are fundamental to effective general practice.
-Relevant evidence for this Capability needs to be gathered regularly throughout each review period and recorded in your Portfolio.
-As with the other Capabilities, there are sets of descriptors to help you reflect on your progression as you acquire these skills.
+Relevant evidence for this Capability needs to be gathered regularly throughout each review period and recorded in the Portfolio.
+As with the other Capabilities, there are sets of descriptors to help reflect on progression as these skills are acquired.

-By the end of ST3, and to be awarded your CCT, evidence of the following must be included:
+By the end of ST3 evidence of the following must be included:

-• The five mandatory intimate examinations (breast, rectal, prostate, female genital, (which includes a bimanual and speculum examination) and male genital examinations).
-A suitably trained professional will need to observe and document your performance on a CEPS evidence form.
+• The intimate examinations (breast, rectal, prostate, female genital, (which includes a bimanual and speculum examination) and male genital examinations).
+All of these must be completed and a suitably trained professional will need to observe and document performance on a CEPS evidence form.

 Which CEPS skills need to be assessed?

-By the end of training your Educational Supervisor must have observed or have documented evidence from others that you are competent in general and systemic examinations in the clinical curriculum areas.
+By the end of training the Educational Supervisor must have observed or have documented evidence from others that the GP registrar is competent in general and systemic examinations in the clinical curriculum areas.

-You need to be observed performing the intimate examinations by a suitably trained professional.
+GP registrars to be observed performing the intimate examinations by a suitably trained professional.
 The assessor records their observation on the CEPS evidence form.
 If this is another doctor, they must be at ST4 level or above, or an SAS equivalent.
-If the assessor is another healthcare professional, such as a specialist nurse, they must confirm their role and training so that your Educational Supervisor can be satisfied that they have been appropriately trained.
+If the assessor is another healthcare professional, such as a specialist nurse, they must confirm their role and training so that the Educational Supervisor can be satisfied that they have been appropriately trained.

-You may also decide to write a separate log entry on any of these specific skills.
+A separate log entry could be written on any of these specific skills.

 These are: